databrickslabs/ucx/docs/assessment.md

 ### AF313.18 - SparkContext ( `.setJobGroup` )

 The `.setJobGroup` pattern was found.
 `spark.addTag()` can attach a tag, and `getTags()` and `interruptTag(tag)` can be used to act upon the presence/absence of a tag.
-These APIs only work with Spark Connect (Shared Compute Mode) and will not work in “Assigned” access mode.
+These APIs only work with Spark Connect (Shared Compute Mode) and will not work in "Assigned" access mode.

 [[back to top](#migration-assessment-report)]